Supplements For Hip Dysplasia In Dogs

 What is Hip Dysplasia in Dogs?

 What is hip dysplasia?
-Hip dysplasia is an abnormal formation of the hip socket that is commonly found in dogs and most notably, larger breed dogs.
-Some of the most common breeds affected are German Shepherd Dogs, Labrador Retrievers, English Bulldogs and Golden Retrievers.
-Causes of canine hip dysplasia are primarily congenital but environmental factors such as the dog's diet can have a critical role.
+Hip dysplasia is an abnormal formation of the hip socket that is commonly found in dogs, especially large-breed dogs.
+Some of the most common breeds affected are German shepherds, Labrador retrievers, English bulldogs and golden retrievers.
+Canine hip dysplasia is primarily congenital, but environmental factors such as the dog's diet can have a critical role.
 Abundant research on hip dysplasia in dogs indicates that good nutrition and dog joint support supplements can greatly affect the quality of life and mobility of your pet.
+Ask Ariel’s canine supplements for hips can help alleviate common symptoms associated with hip dysplasia.

 - Reluctance to exercise